WIJDW: Harold Crick meets Karen Eiffel

 And this, to me, just doesn’t work.
 To compare, let’s take a look at the conclusion to Grant Morrison’s run on Animal Man, (reprinted in the ‘Deus Ex Machina’ trade paperback).
 After a number of experiences, including a bizarre hallucinogenic experience in the desert, the sudden murder of his family, and briefly encountering another version of himself, Buddy Baker, aka Animal Man, realizes he’s a character in a story.
 Eventually, after a trip through Comic Book Limbo (here presented as the comic book character equivalent of the Island of Misfit Toys, where characters who haven’t been used in years wait for some writer to use them in a story), he plays a hunch and decides to draw a door.
 The door leads him to the writer of the story, Grant Morrison.

 What follows is a 20-page discussion between the writer and the character about everything that’s happened.
 But all this is just fine, because there’s an explanation for how the character and the writer meet.

-In Animal Man, Grant Morrison tells the title character he arranged the meeting between him and Animal Man.
-Furthermore, he explains that they’re not in ‘the real world’.
+In Animal Man, Grant Morrison tells the title character that the writer arranged for this face-to-face meeting to happen.
+Furthermore, the writer explains that they’re not in ‘the real world’.
 Animal Man cannot really enter the real world.
 “You can’t get into my world, but I can get into yours.
 I can fake the real world here on the comic page.”